← Back to blog

 If an employee exhibits violence at work — for example, toward a co-worker who is also their partner — consider alternatives to immediate termination.

-• Last chance agreements coupled with referral to counselling or intervention programs
+• Last chance agreements coupled with referral to counselling or intervention programmes

 • Involvement in risk assessment and safety planning to prevent escalation

-• If unionized, discuss these options with the union proactively, before incidents occur
+• If unionised, discuss these options with the union proactively, before incidents occur

 Finding an alternative to termination that still holds the respondent accountable is critical in the context of IPV for a few reasons: